shadowwalker/next-pwa/README.md

 **[Use this example to see it in action](https://github.com/shadowwalker/next-pwa/tree/master/examples/offline-fallback-v2)**

 `next-pwa` helps you precache those resources on the first load, then inject a fallback handler to `handlerDidError` plugin to all `runtimeCaching` configs, so that precached resources are served when fetch failed.

+You can also setup `precacheFallback.fallbackURL` in your [runtimeCaching config entry](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-build#.RuntimeCachingEntry) to implement similar functionality.
+The difference is that above method is based on the resource type, this method is based matched url pattern.
+If this config is set in the runtimeCaching config entry, resource type based fallback will be disabled automatically for this particular url pattern to avoid conflict.

 ## Configuration